 Data Storage Corporation ("DSC" or the "Company") provides subscription based, long term agreements for disaster recovery solutions, Infrastructure as a Service (IaaS) and VoIP and carrier type solutions.
-Over 35% of our revenue is derived from equipment sales for cyber security, storage, IBM Power i systems and managed service solutions.
+Approximately seventy percent of the company's revenue is derived from subscription-based revenue with thirty percent derived from equipment sales for cyber security, storageIBM Power i systems and other services.